hci-lab-um/heuristics-for-test-tool-design/H02-Who-will-use-or-be-affected-by-this-tool.md

 - Who (else) will use the tool?
 Who provides information for inputs?
 Who uses information from outputs?
 - Asking "Who?" is useful - we found a [broad and non-stereotypical group of people are testing](https://isabelevansconsultancy.wordpress.com/2024/07/26/research-report-breaking-tester-stereotypes-who-is-testing-and-why-it-matters/), and therefore may be using the tool.
 - You will also have stakeholders who may not use the tool, but may influence the goals for the tool.
-- As you identify *Why* the tool is needed, you might find that different stakeholders have different perceptions of why the tool is required and what it should do: you need to understand *Who* needs the tool.
+- As you identify *Why* the tool is needed, you might find that different stakeholders have different perceptions of why the tool is required and what it should do: you need to understand *Who* needs the tool
+As well as asking Who? and Who else? ask Who not? - Who will not use the tool?
 - Quality in Use Attributes: Satisfaction
 - Product Quality Attributes: User goals, Appropriateness
 - [Mapping Heuristics to Quality Attributes](Qualityattributesv2.md)